yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

     ll
     ```

-5. You'll see the listing includes three folders, one for the web site, another for the content API and one to initialize API data
+5. You'll see the listing includes three folders, one for the web site, another for the content API and one to initialize API data:

     ```bash
     content-api/